 Many gardeners are unsure of their fertilizing habits.
 Am I fertilizing too often?
 Not enough?
 Is this Miracle-Gro even any good for my plants?
 Is it safe for vegetable plants?
 We’ve been there, too.

-That is why in this article, I plan to explain the ideal fertilizer for pepper plants.
-We grow a lot of chili peppers, and it is one of the most common garden plants.
+There are many different fertilizer brands on the market today.
+Every gardener has their favorite, and you’ll find what works best for you and your plants.
 Each vegetable has a different growth period and pattern, but peppers are pretty standard.
 The fertilizer regimen we use for peppers will work for a wide variety of garden plants.
 They go from seedling to leafy growth, and then right to flowering and producing peppers.

 For peppers, we use two fertilizers through the growing season.
 The first fertilizer encourages leafy growth and sturdiness, while the second stage fertilizer encourages pepper pod production.
 We’ll show you exactly which fertilizers we use, when and how often we use them, and where to buy them.

 But first, I want to explain why we choose to use two fertilizers instead of just one.

 Understanding Fertilizer Grades

 On the packaging of most fertilizers, you will find a 3-digit number.
 This is an important number as it represents the relative amount of three important elemental nutrients.
 It is called the ‘fertilizer grade.’